daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to change the line spacing, word spacing and letter spacing.
+#### The user must be able to change the line spacing, word spacing and letter spacing

 The amount of line spacing (leading), word spacing (space between words) and letter spacing (space between letters/characters) impacts